 In the second processing step the GRIB data is smoothed and interpolated to the IFS model grid.
 The climate files are created for all resolutions that are supported by IFS.
-The current cycle uses a linear reduced Gaussian grid.
-However, to cater for experimentation and future potential model implementations, also cubic grids are created.
+The current cycle uses a cubic octahedral grid.
+However, to cater for experimentation with older model versions, linear reduced Gaussian grids are created.
 A cubic grid has twice the resolution of the linear grid for the same spectral truncation.
 In the following the individual data sources and processing procedures are discussed in detail.